Biography

 He founded and directed the Caeciliani Cantores, an ensemble drawn from within the ranks of the choir of Accademia di Santa Cecilia.

-– the collection Celebri Arie Antiche, a philological version of the anthology of Alessandro Parisotti, in collaboration with Marcelo Candela (1997);
+– the collection Celebri Arie Antiche, a philological version of the anthology of Alessandro Parisotti, in collaboration with Marcello Candela (1997);

 – the monograph Carlo Milanuzzi da Santa Natoglia - Musica sacra, 2008;